 These "classes" are created by the employer.

-An employer pays a $250 annual premium for each of the executive participants.
+An employer pays a $350 for each of the executive participants.
+This includes a $250 annual premium plus access to unlimited telemedicine.
 When a participant has eligible reimbursable expenses, they are submitted to BeniComp Select for reimbursement.
 The approved claim + 11% is paid by the employer, and BeniComp Select reimburses the key executive directly if they have signed up for direct deposit.

 No. The underlying plan can be an employer group plan, individual policy, spousal policy or Medicare.